benharris8/project-1/README.md

 Furthermore this method of implementing A-Star whilst manipulating the DOM at the same time is very costly.
 The application lags when the ghosts have to search too far to find Pac Man.

 # Potential Future Features
-Since completing this project I have learned much more about programming and specifically about CSS and design.
+Since completing this project, I have learned much more about programming and specifically about CSS and design.

 I would first start with making the site a lot more appealing to look at and would then add more game features such as different levels of increasing difficulty.

 Eventually I would add the option for the user to create their own levels by clicking on squares to draw walls.

 # Lessons Learned
-- Manipulating the DOM so frequently is very costly and can lead to the application lagging if done too often.
+- Manipulating the DOM frequently is very costly and can lead to the application lagging if done too often.
-- Allow for more time to make the finished product look nice and presentable.
+- Allow for more time to make the finished product look nicer and more presentable.